akkartik/mu/Readme.md

 of the name will map to the same address inside a function).

 Things get more complicated when your functions call other functions.
-Mu doesn't preserve uniqueness of names across functions, so you need to organize your names into spaces.
+Mu doesn't preserve uniqueness of addresses across functions, so you need to organize your names into spaces.
 At the start of each function (like `factorial` above), set its *default space*:

   ```lisp
     default-space:space-address <- new space:literal, 30:literal